WHY I LOVE THSE EGGLESS ICEBOX PINWHEEL COOKIES RECIPE

 These Eggless Icebox Christmas Pinwheel Cookies will forever be on my Christmas baking list!

-My family LOVES them and they’re super fun and easy to make.
-The only downside is that you have to refrigerate the dough. but on the other hand that allows you to make these festive cookies in advance, which is great in my opinion.
+My family LOVES them, and they’re super fun and easy to make.
+The only downside is that you have to refrigerate the dough.
+But on the other hand, that allows you to make these festive cookies in advance, which is excellent, in my opinion.

 Another thing I love about this recipe is that it makes tons of cookies that are perfect for holiday baking.

-These crisp and buttery Eggless Icebox Christmas Pinwheel Cookies are simple, festive, and delicious Christmas goody.
+These crisp and buttery Eggless Icebox Christmas Pinwheel Cookies are simple, festive, and delicious Christmas goodies.

 Let’s get baking!